xuset/tab-elect/README.md

 ### `var te = new TabElect(name)`

 Constructs a new TabElect instance with the given name. `name` is used to group instances together so instances with different names will have different elections.
-Upon instantiation, tab-elect attempts to become the leader.

 ### te.isLeader